ReactiveX/rxjs/doc/observable.md

 - "Error" notification: sends a JavaScript Error or exception.
 - "Complete" notification: does not send a value.

-Next notifications are the most important and most common type: they represent actual data being delivered to an subscriber.
+"Next" notifications are the most important and most common type: they represent actual data being delivered to an subscriber.
 Error and Complete notifications may happen only once during the Observable Execution, and there can only be either one of them.

 These constraints are expressed best in the so-called *Observable Grammar* or *Contract*, written as a regular expression: